RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Preliminary

 With a learned RM $r(\vx,\vy)$, RLHF optimizes the target LLM policy $\pi_\theta(\vy|\vx)$ by maximizing the expected reward:

-where $\text{KL}[\pi_{\theta} \Vert\pi_{\text{ref}}]$ is the KL divergence~\cite{kullback1951information} between the training policy $\pi_\theta(\vy|\vx)$ with a reference model $\pi_\text{ref}(\vy|\vx)$ to prevent $\pi_{\theta}(\vy|\vx)$ from the degeneration and preserve the generation diversity. $\beta>0$ is a hyper-parameter to re-weight the expected reward and the KL regularization term.
+where $\text{KL}[\pi_{\theta} \Vert\pi_{\text{ref}}]$ is the KL divergence~\citep{kullback1951information} between the training policy $\pi_\theta(\vy|\vx)$ with a reference model $\pi_\text{ref}(\vy|\vx)$ to prevent $\pi_{\theta}(\vy|\vx)$ from the degeneration and preserve the generation diversity. $\beta>0$ is a hyper-parameter to re-weight the expected reward and the KL regularization term.

-To solve the RLHF objective in \cref{eq:RLHF}, Proximal Policy Optimization (PPO)~\cite{schulman2017proximalpolicyoptimizationalgorithms} has been recognized as the mainstream optimization algorithm~\citep{rafailov2024direct}.
-However, as mentioned in \cref{sec:introduction}, PPO suffers from training instability and high complexity in computation and implementation~\citep{yuan2023rrhf,cheng2023adversarial}.
-Therefore, many of recent works have been proposed to simplify and improve the original PPO algorithm. \citet{rafailov2024direct} theoretically demonstrate that \cref{eq:RLHF} has a closed-form solution:
+To solve the RLHF objective in Equation~\ref{eq:RLHF}, Proximal Policy Optimization (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms} has been recognized as the mainstream optimization algorithm~\citep{rafailov2024direct}.
+However, as mentioned in Section~\ref{sec:introduction}, PPO suffers from training instability and high complexity in computation and implementation~\citep{yuan2023rrhf,cheng2023adversarial}.
+Therefore, many of recent works have been proposed to simplify and improve the original PPO algorithm.
+Rafailov et al.~\citep{rafailov2024direct} theoretically demonstrate that Equation~\ref{eq:RLHF} has a closed-form solution: